oqolarte/oblong/content/log/ufnf.md

 ## On doodling

-One of the benefits---among many *ofc!*---of work-from-home setup is I get to doodle during meetings that I don't run.
+One of the benefits---among many *ofc!*---of work-from-home setup is I get to doodle during meetings that I don't facilitate myself.
 I use the term *doodle*,
 because it's how I'd describe random squiggly lines that are neither fractal nor meaningful in nature.

-Doodling actually lets me focus the topics in boring meetings.
+Doodling actually lets me focus on the discussions in boring meetings.
-Most meetings are boring, by the way, including those that I facilitate.
+Most meetings are boring, by the way, including those that I run.

 Imagine doodling in face-to-face meetings.